-Go to Sheet2, click in cell A1 and click on drop down arrow of Paste button on Home tab and select Paste Link button.
-It will generate a link by automatically entering formula
+Go to Sheet2, click in cell A1 and click on the drop-down arrow of Paste button on the Home tab and select Paste Link button.
+It will generate a link by automatically entering the formula

-Or right click in cell on destination worksheet, Sheet2, and choose Paste Link from Paste Options: It will generate linking formula automatically.
+Or right-click in the cell on the destination worksheet, Sheet2, and choose Paste Link from Paste Options: It will generate linking formula automatically.

 Entering formula manually

-In cell A1 on Sheet2, manually enter equal sign (=) and go to Sheet1 and click on cell A1 and press ENTER key on keyboard.
-Following linking formula will be update in destination sheet that will link cell A1 of both sheets.
+In cell A1 on Sheet2, manually enter an equal sign (=) and go to Sheet1 and click on cell A1 and press ENTER key on your keyboard.
+The following linking formula will be updated in destination sheet that will link cell A1 of both sheets.

-By entering the linking formula manually we can update data in cell A1 of Sheet2 based on condition if cell value of A1 on Sheet1 is greater than 200.
-We can do that by entering this logical condition in IF function.
+By entering the linking formula manually, we can update data in cell A1 of Sheet2 based on a condition if the cell value of A1 on Sheet1 is greater than 200.
+We can do that by entering this logical condition in an IF function.
 If cell A1 on Sheet1 meets this condition then IF function returns the value in cell A1 on Sheet2 otherwise it will return blank cell.

-Update cell Sheet2!A1 based on a drop-down list in A1
+Update cell on one sheet from another sheet with a drop-down list

-In cell A1 on Sheet2 we will manually enter this linking formula to update data automatically based on cell value selected from drop down list.
+In cell A1 on Sheet2, we will manually enter this linking formula to update data automatically based on the cell value selected from the drop-down list.

-Linking data in real data set is more complex and depends on your situation, you might need to use techniques other than those listed above.
+Linking data in a real data set is more complex and depends on your situation.
+You might need to use techniques other than those listed above.
 If you are in a rush and want your problem answered by an Excel expert, try our service.
-The experts are available to help you 24/7 at the link to the right.
+The experts are available to help you 24/7.
 The first question is free.